Is flexible working the cornerstone of a successful business?

 Flexible working essentially means treating your employees like people.
 They’re complex individuals with rich lives and unique requirements, so you should treat them as such.
 And studies show that if you’re good to your employees, they’ll be good to you too.

-- 58% report a positive impact to their profile
+- 58% report a positive impact on their profile

 - 83% report a rise in productivity